temporalio/documentation/docs/typescript/how-to-get-the-result-of-a-workflow-execution-in-typescript.md

 `totalCharged` is just a function declared in your code.
 For a full example, see [subscription-workflow-project-template-typescript/src/workflows.ts](https://github.com/temporalio/subscription-workflow-project-template-typescript/blob/main/src/workflows.ts).

 A Workflow function may return a result.
-If it doesn’t (in which case the return type is `Promise<void>`), the result will be undefined.
+If it doesn’t (in which case the return type is `Promise<void>`), the result will be `undefined`.

 If you started a Workflow with `handle.start()`, you can choose to wait for the result anytime with handle.result().